 - Fireplace: Fireplace setup and ongoing maintenance.
 Owner is not obligated to provide and may restrict usage

-- Air Filters: Resident is solely responsible for purchasing/changing air filters on heating/cooling unites every 60 to 90 days to allow for proper heating and cooling.
+- Air Filters: Resident is solely responsible for purchasing/changing air filters on heating/cooling units every 60 to 90 days to allow for proper heating and cooling.
+New filter is required upon move out.

 - Telecomm: Phone, internet, cable and all low voltage telecom lined both inside and outside of premises